jimboquijano/suriform/docs/tools/with-summary.md

 | `scrollOnClick`    | `boolean`     | `true`  | Scrolls smoothly to the field and focuses it when clicking an error. |
 | `includePrefix`    | `boolean`     | `true`  | Prefix each error message with the field name or ID.                 |
 | `container`        | `HTMLElement` | `form`  | The container where the summary list will be rendered.               |

+> 💡 When `container` is not set, the summary list is placed above the form.

 ## 🧾 API